Sukhothai, ประเทศไทย - Things to Do in Sukhothai

 Explore Sukhothai Historical Park

-Wander through the extensive ruins of the ancient capital, featuring over 190 historical sites including the iconic Wat Mahathat with its famous Buddha head embraced by tree roots.
-The park is divided into five zones, with the central zone containing the most significant temples and monuments.
-Rent a bicycle to cover more ground efficiently while enjoying the serene atmosphere of this archaeological wonderland.
+Wander through the extensive ruins of the ancient capital, featuring impressive temple complexes, Buddha statues, and royal palaces spread across a vast archaeological site.
+The park is divided into five zones, with the central zone containing the most significant ruins including Wat Mahathat and Wat Sa Si.
+Rent a bicycle to cover more ground efficiently while enjoying the peaceful atmosphere among lotus ponds and ancient stone structures.

-Booking Tip: Entry fee 150 THB for foreigners, open 9 AM-4 PM daily except Mondays.
+Booking Tip: Entry fee is 150 THB for foreigners.
+Open daily 9 AM to 4 PM except Mondays and Tuesdays.
 Allow 1-2 hours for visit.
 Audio guides available for 100 THB.
-Best visited before exploring the historical park for better context.
-Photography inside requires additional fee of 100 THB.
+Best visited before or after exploring the historical park.

 Getting There